-Documentation Accompanying the Planning Application: A Noise Impact Assessment will be submitted with the planning application for the proposal.
+Documentation Accompanying the Planning Application: A Noise Impact Assessment should be submitted with the planning application for the proposal.

 The existing roads bordering the site and nearby railway line currently are dominant sources of noise in the area.
+The noise environment for the existing site consists of HGVs and a commercial plant.
 Moderate levels of noise from the adjacent light industrial uses is possible, and elevated levels of noise and activity likely during major sporting / cultural events.
 During the evening / night time hours, noise might also be influenced by the evening leisure economy.